iCliniq Logo

 Conclusion:

 Distinct improvement techniques are developed to enhance patient management, and doctors' team results are split into preoperative, intraoperative, and postoperative.
-Postoperative patient management includes an interprofessional team which includes an intensive care unit, nurses, and a few cases require speech pathologists, physicians, physical therapists, respiratory doctors, and a discharge scheduling team.
+Postoperative patient management includes an interprofessional team that includes an intensive care unit and nurses.
+A few cases require speech pathologists, physicians, physical therapists, respiratory doctors, and a discharge scheduling team.

 Frequently Asked Questions